raspberrypilearning/get-started-pico-w/en/step_7.md

 ![banner image from beating heart project](images/beating-heart.png)

 In [Beating heart](https://projects.raspberrypi.org/en/projects/beating-heart) you learn to use a potentiometer to control a pulsing LED, but you could also use your browser to control the pulse rate, and the potentiometer could be used to change the appearance of your web page.

-ADD LINK AND REFERENCE TO WEB PATH HERE.